gsbdarc/rcpedia/docs/_getting_started/jupyter.md

 ### File Access and Storage
 ---------------------------
 The JupyterHub instances will automatically launch from your home directory on the Yens.
-Use the `afs-home` and `zfs` directories in your home directory to navigate to your normal file systems.
+Use the `zfs` directory in your home directory to navigate to your normal file systems.

 ### Installing Packages
 -----------------------